-Please see my many other posts about sex toys here, including reviews of specific products, with links to retailers I personally endorse because they value women and men of our age and treat us well.
+Please see my many other posts about sex toys here, including reviews of specific products, with links to retailers I personally endorse because they value people of our age and treat us well.

 Note to retailers: Do not spam my comments section, because I’ll delete any comment that takes my readers to a retail site I have not endorsed.
-(If you’re noticing that there are fewer comments here than a day ago, I just caught another commenter who tried to hijack you to a commercial retail site that I do not endorse.
-Sorry I missed it the first time.)
 If you think you should be included in the retailers I endorse, contact me personally.
 Thank you. — Joan

 8/18/11 update: I’m bringing this older post to the top because it answers so many of the questions about erectile dysfunction that my readers are asking.
 Michael Castleman is also one of the experts in Naked at Our Age and I respect his knowledge and ability to convey important information simply and compassionately.